2017 Semester starts June 1 and ends July 17

 An overview of culture and social life in Latin America with some historical context.
 Topics examined include the legacy of European colonialism, indigenous cultures, and the influence of the contemporary global economy and transnational migration.
 Both ethnographic representations and hands-on research are used to learn about this diverse and fascinating region.”

-HIST 425: Topics in European History: Early Modern Travel Literature - Sasha Pfau
+HIST 425: Topics in European History: Early Modern Travel Literature (HP-pending) - Sasha Pfau

 This course will examine early modern European travel literature about the New World, considering how they drew their expectations from medieval antecedents and how they either clung to or departed from them when faced with new landscapes and peoples.
 We will read the journals of Christopher Columbus along with later accounts of Spanish exploration in New Spain.
 Students will also journal about their own experiences traveling from Arkansas to Costa Rica, and consider the ways that their own preconceptions and expectations are confirmed or challenged by their experiences living abroad.